code-423n4/docs/awarding/incentive-model-and-awards/README.md

 - Analyses, QA reports and Gas reports in this time period were graded A, B, or C.
 - C scores are unsatisfactory and ineligible for awards.
 - All A-grade reports receive a score of 2; All B-grade reports get a 1.
 Awarding for QA and Gas reports is on a curve that's described [here](https://docs.code4rena.com/awarding/incentive-model-and-awards/curve-logic).
-- Judges chose the best report in each category (Analysis, QA report, and Gas report), each of which earns the same 30% share bonus described under "High and Medium Risk bugs."
+- Judges choose the best report in each category (Analysis, QA report, and Gas report), each of which earns the same 30% share bonus described under "High and Medium Risk bugs."

 **Note:** if the `selected for report` submission has a B-grade label, it will still be treated as A-grade and given proportionally more than B-grade, plus the 30% bonus for being `selected for report`.